Back

 How we developed an application for smart fridges in 6 weeks.
 Vendify case study

-How to create a product that users will definitely fall in love with?
+How do you create a product that users will definitely fall in love with?
 Take a thing that everybody uses and make it 10 times simpler.
 That’s exactly what our clients did — they decided to create a modern equivalent to vending machines with convenient payments and simplified work principles.
-My name is Kristina Spiridonova, I’m an account manager at Purrweb and I’ll tell you how we helped the client achieve the goal through mobile app development.
+My name is Kristina Spiridonova, I’m an account manager at Purrweb, and I’m going to tell you how we helped the client achieve the goal through mobile app development.

 Reading time: 8 minutes